apace100/origins-docs/docs/misc/base_contents/origins/phantom.md

 [Origin](../origins.md)

-As half-human and half-phantom offspring, these creatures can switch between a Phantom and a normal form.
+As half-human and half-phantom beings, these creatures can switch between a Phantom and a normal form.

 ID: `origins:phantom`